 i.
 Notice that Joshua did not need to gather them, they gathered of their own accord.
 It was an automatic reaction.

 b.
 The children of Israel gathered together at Shiloh: Why did they do this?
 Because they feared that this altar was a sign of allegiance to the pagan gods of the region.

 c.
 To go to war against them: Their readiness to fight this battle shows great courage to confront on behalf of God’s truth and holiness.
 This was a healthy “body,” able to purge itself of poisons.

 i.
-Their later actions show that they are not happy about taking this action, nor will they do it rashly – but they will do it!
+Their later actions show that they were not happy about taking this action, nor would they do it rashly – but they did it!

 Then the children of Israel sent Phinehas the son of Eleazar the priest to the children of Reuben, to the children of Gad, and to half the tribe of Manasseh, into the land of Gilead, and with him ten rulers, one ruler each from the chief house of every tribe of Israel; and each one was the head of the house of his father among the divisions of Israel.
 Then they came to the children of Reuben, to the children of Gad, and to half the tribe of Manasseh, to the land of Gilead, and they spoke with them, saying,